 In most cases, employees have direct control over their KSN profile information and may edit it to maintain its accuracy at any time.
 The accuracy of other information maintained in the KSN environment can be corroborated via other FAA systems.
 The individual user within the system will need to determine accuracy based on business knowledge and need.
 Moreover, the collaborative nature of KSN provides opportunities for those working together on a document, for example, to make changes to address any inaccuracies concurrently.
-KSN does not maintain official records.
-Errors in records must be addressed within the source system; however, to the extent an error in the source system is identified, the record will likewise be corrected in the KSN if appropriate.
+Errors in copies of records must be addressed within the source system; however, to the extent an error in the source system is identified, the record will likewise be corrected in the KSN if appropriate.
+Privacy Act System records are not permitted to be stored on the KSN and must be maintained in the appropriate official recordkeeping system.
+Privacy Act System records specifically include records about individuals that are maintained in an information technology system (or other system) and which are retrievable by a personal identifier.